capu-bia/fingerprint-r503-mqtt/README.md

 Connect one of these boards to a [R503 Fingerprint capacitive sensor](https://amzn.to/31WWdd6) and you can send commands via MQTT protocol to an IoT hub.

-This project is made with [Home Assistant](https://www.home-assistant.io/) integration in mind, but it can be used to only interact with any MQTT broker.
+This project is made with [Home Assistant](https://www.home-assistant.io/) integration in mind, but it can be used to only interact with any MQTT broker (see below for some HA integration examples).

 ## Features
 * Simple configuration via WIFI